 TOGETHER!'s Tobacco Prevention and Education Program supports our vision that all young people in Thurston County communities are supported, healthy, safe and valued.

-The Tobacco Prevention and Education Program mobilizes our community to prevent tobacco abuse and promote quitting through awareness, advocacy and action.
+We and our volunteers work to prevent tobacco abuse and promote quitting through education, advocacy and engagement.

 Awareness of the problems of tobacco use is the first step in prevention.
-Our awareness efforts include:
+Our efforts include:

 Scheduling presentations in elementary school classes and in our neighborhood centers taught by youth trained in the TATU curriculum.